 His first orchestral work, Ringed by the Flat Horizon, was played at the BBC Proms when he was just 20; since then it has achieved a remarkable international performance record, as have his two subsequent works, A Mind of Winter and At First Light.
 Antara was a commission from IRCAM to celebrate the 10th anniversary of the Pompidou centre in 1987.
 Benjamin conducted the first performances of Sudden Time at the first Meltdown Festival in 1993, and Three Inventions for Chamber Orchestra at the 75th Salzburg Festival in 1995.

-The founding curator of the Southbank’s Meltdown Festival, George Benjamin was artistic consultant to the BBC’s three-year retrospective of twentieth century music, 'Sounding the Century.'
-He is a Chevalier dans l’ordre des Arts et Lettres and is a member of the Bavarian Academy of Fine Arts.
-In 2010 he was awarded a CBE for his services to music and in 2014 he was chosen as Musical America’s composer of the year.
+The founding curator of the Southbank’s Meltdown Festival, Benjamin was also artistic consultant to the BBC’s three-year retrospective of twentieth century music, 'Sounding the Century.'
+He is a Commandeur dans l’ordre des Arts et des Lettres and is a member of the Bavarian Academy of Fine Arts.
+In 2010 he was awarded a CBE for his services to music and in 2014 he was chosen as Musical America’s Composer of the Year.
 An honorary fellow of King’s College Cambridge, the Guildhall School, the Royal College and the Royal Academy of Music, he was awarded the Deutsche Symphonie Orchester's first ever Schoenberg Prize for composition.
 He lives in London, and since 2001 has been the Henry Purcell Professor of Composition at King‘s College, London.